hrla29-group-targaryen/time-sponsored-optimized/README.md

 Unit tests last updated at July 18

-- Developed a microservice server redering two components; <Time /> and <Sponsored />
+- Developed a microservice server rendering two components; Time component and Sponsored component
 - Optimized with code-splitting and achieved a 100% audit score on Chrome Lighthouse
 - Set up Nginx as reserve proxy and deployed on Digital Ocean Ubuntu 18.04
 - Performed unit testing with Jest & Enzyme and achieved a 99% code coverage